 The Atlanta Public School (APS) Scholars Program is designed to recruit, enroll, support and graduate the most academically talented students within APS.
-Georgia Tech will offer automatic acceptance and cover four-year in-state tuition and mandatory fees to all APS valedictorians and salutatorians.
+Georgia Tech will offer acceptance and cover four-year in-state tuition and mandatory fees for all APS valedictorians and salutatorians who meet the requirements outlined below.
 The initiative was designed to increase exposure and access to Georgia Tech for APS's most prepared students.

 We have an established commitment to partnering with K-12 schools to encourage more students to pursue STEM-related fields.
 While we are proud of our national and international initiatives, we believe that a great institution must maintain a strong connection to the community in which it resides.
 The APS Scholars Program is an outgrowth of that vision.

 Be named either the valedictorian or the salutatorian of any of the accredited public high schools or charter high schools in APS.
-School counselors and principals should collaborate and communicate this with their students and Tech admission representatives.
+School counselors and principals should collaborate and communicate this to their students and Georgia Tech admission representatives.

 Meet all stated Board of Regents academic requirements for entry into a research university.